Cubs acquire Holland from Giants for lefty bullpen option

-MILWAUKEE (AP) — Derek Holland was acquired by the Cubs from the San Francisco Giants for a player to be named, giving the Cubs a new left-handed option out of the bullpen.
+MILWAUKEE (AP) — Derek Holland was acquired by the Cubs on Friday from the San Francisco Giants for a player to be named, giving the Cubs a new left-handed option out of the bullpen.

 The 32-year-old is 2-4 with a 5.90 ERA in seven starts and 24 relief appearances this year.
 He started the season in the rotation and was 1-4 with a 23.63 ERA when he was moved to the bullpen in mid-May.
 He has a 5.03 ERA as a reliever this season but has held left-handers to a .182 batting average with one extra-base hit in 89 plate appearances this year.

+“His numbers are pretty spectacular left-on-left right now,” Cubs manager Joe Maddon said.
+“We’re getting him in, and I’ll get an opportunity to speak with him, then we’ll put him right out there.”

+Aptly, Holland has a boxer named Wrigley.
+He blamed a collision with the dog on a staircase in his home for a knee injury that caused him to miss the start of the 2014 season.

-He had a 0.68 ERA over 10 appearances from late June until he allowed four runs against the New York Mets on July 20.
+Holland had a 0.68 ERA over 10 appearances from late June before allowing four runs against the New York Mets on July 20.
 He was designated for assignment the next day.

+Holland began the season in the rotation as the No. 2 starter.

+In May, the left-hander publicly criticized the Giants after he was moved to the bullpen.
+San Francisco is winning again and has a deep bullpen for manager Bruce Bochy.

 Holland is 78-77 with a 4.51 ERA in 221 starts and 54 relief appearances for Texas (2009-16), the Chicago White Sox (2017) and San Francisco (2018-19).